How To Install Security Cameras Under Eaves | 2025 Guide

 SUMMARY

-The installation is a simple DIY process targeted to get the same result as security camera installation companies.
-The materials needed, the tools, and the steps involved have been tested to offer utmost satisfaction.
+Installation is a simple DIY process targeted at getting the same result as that of security camera installation companies.
+The materials needed, the tools, and the steps involved have been tested to offer the utmost satisfaction.

-Nevertheless, you are advised to line the hole where your wire goes through in an aluminum soffit to prevent abrasions, but it is unnecessary if it is the typical vinyl soffit.
+Nevertheless, you are advised to line the hole where your wire goes through in an aluminum soffit to prevent abrasions.
+Still, it is unnecessary if it is the typical vinyl soffit.